DDLCNewBeginnings/New-Beginnings/README.md

 # New Beginnings(NB)
 New Beginnings is a mod for Doki Doki Literature club [Doki Doki Literature Club](https://www.ddlc.moe) from [Team Salvato](http://teamsalvato.com/) NB replaces the original game with an alternate storyline with new characters, backgrounds, music, and game mechanics!

-# Story

-After a car accident that took the lives of both your parents, you return to your hometown after being separated from your sister.
-Now, after three entire years of working at your uncle's furniture shop, you reunite with your childhood best friend, Sayori, as she introduces you to a new school, where you meet many new friends.
-How will you forge your last year of high school?

 ## Releases

 * Currently, the New Beginnings Mod is still under development.
 However, under Downloads, you can find released demos to play.